David Dobie: Operation Pegasus I

 Through De Nooij, Dobie got back in touch with his immediate superior Gerald Lathbury, who was in hiding in Ede, and Derk Wildeboer, leader of the Domestic Armed Forces in the Ede region.
 After the battle, many British soldiers remained in occupied territory.
 Dobie was housed with resistance fighter Henk Wildenburg at 18 Korenbloemstraat in Ede.

 Together with the Dutch resistance, Dobie developed a plan to get them behind Allied lines.
 Dobie himself was progressing.
 Via Maurik he was taken by bicycle to Tiel by Joop Meier, a member of Johannes van Zanten's gang, where he found shelter with the Noordzij family.
 In the night of 19 October he was transferred by Frans de Vilder in a boat up the Waal.
 An oar broke in half, after which Dobie broke a bench in half and used that plank as an oar.
 After safely reaching the Allied lines, he consulted with Lieutenant General Miles Dempsey in Eindhoven, agreeing to a rescue.
-On the night of 22–23 October, one hundred and forty soldiers were successfully transferred across the Rhine.
+On the night of 22/23 October, 140 soldiers were successfully transferred across the Rhine.
 Dobie was awarded by Queen Wilhelmina of the Netherlands the highest Dutch honour as Knight 4th Class of the Military Order of William in March 1947 for his role during Operation Pegasus I.

-Post-Second World War
+Post-war

 After the war, Dobie started the company DT Dobie.
 It became the dealer for Mercedes-Benz in East Africa, later supplemented by the Nissan brand.

 Personal life

 Dobie had two daughters and a son with his wife Rex.
-He died unexpectedly of a heart attack in Kenya on 12 December 1971.
+He died of a heart attack in Kenya on 12 December 1971.

+In popular media

+Dobie appears briefly portrayed by John Light in the fifth episode, "Crossroads", of the HBO miniseries Band of Brothers, based on the book by Stephen E. Ambrose.
+In it, he meets recurring characters from the American 506th Parachute Infantry Regiment – 2nd Battalion executive officer Captain (later Major) Richard "Dick" Winters (Damian Lewis), battalion intelligence officer Captain Lewis Nixon (Ron Livingston), E ("Easy") Company, 2nd Battalion commander 1st Lieutenant Frederick "Moose" Heyliger (Stephen McCole) and regimental commander Colonel Robert Sink (Captain Dale Dye, who was also senior military advisor for the miniseries).
+He outlines Operation Pegasus and secures the 2nd Battalion's assistance, and together, they help rescue the 140 soldiers from behind German lines.
+Dobie is listed in Ambrose's book and therefore the miniseries credits as Col. O Dobey.